-Campsites are available on a first-come, first-served basis, and provide only basic camping amenities.
+Individual campsites do not accept reservations.
+They are available on a first-come, first-served basis, and provide only basic camping amenities.
 Individual campsites are designated for individuals or single families.
-Fees collected on site.

 Group campsites are designated for larger groups, and provide only basic camping amenities.
-To reserve a group camp, call the state forest's listed contact.
+For more information, call the state forest's campground listed contact.

 If you enjoy camping far from others and with no amenities at all, dispersed camping is for you.
-With dispersed camping, you may camp outside of designated campsites and campgrounds on state forest land.
-First-come, first-served, with furnished amenities.
+With dispersed camping, you must camp at least one mile outside of designated campsites or campgrounds on state forest land.
+Learn more about dispersed camping.

 When camping in state forests, please: